HeavyMedl/lists/README.md

 <a name='rev'/>
 ### rev : [x]|str -> [x]
 ------
-**Description**: Array of Variables returned by reversing the order of each element.
+**Description**: Array of Variables returned by reversing the order of each element of an Array of Variables or a String.

 **Signature Definition**: Give arg 1 an Array of Variables or a String.
 Get an Array of Variables.